RafaBlockDev/Factory-Subgraph/README.md

 ```

 **Endpoint**
-The endpoint [commerxe Subgraph](https://api.thegraph.com/subgraphs/name/rafablockdev/cxe-subgraph) has the schemas to index all smart contract commerxe core information.
+The endpoint [commerxe Subgraph](https://api.thegraph.com/subgraphs/name/rafablockdev/cxe-subgraph) has the schemas to index all smart contract commerxe core information